kepra3/kp_dadi/README.md

 # kp_dadi

+*This branch is in development - not ready for public use*

 *An electronic notebook by Katharine Prata (June 2021)*

 A workflow for manually optimising the Diffusion Approximations for Demographic Inference (dadi)